 Check your stop tap

 Make sure you know where your stop tap is, and check that it works.
 You’ll need to get to it quickly, and know how to turn it off, should the worst happen.

 Got a water meter?

-If your meter is fitted to the wall outside your house, check that the pipes leading to and from it are insulated and there are no gaps between them, that the meter cupboard is packed with insulation material, and that the door is firmly shut.
+If your meter is fitted to the wall outside your house, check that the pipes leading to and from it are insulated and there are no gaps between them.
+Make sure, that the meter cupboard is packed with insulation material, and that the door is firmly shut.

 Away from home?

 Empty buildings are at particular risk.
-If you’ll be away from your home or business for a few days, consider turning off your stop tap and draining down the system – so there is no water in the system to freeze.
-Keeping your heating on low will also help keep your home warm and prevent pipes from freezing.
+If you’re leaving your home or business, turn off your stop tap and draining down the system – so there is no water in the system to freeze.
+If you’re away for a short time, if you can, we suggest keeping your heating on low to help keep your home warm and prevent pipes from freezing.